 - Puako petroglyphs - Hawai'i.
 Area with more than 3000 petroglyphs, considered to be the highest concentration of petroglyphs in Pacific.

 - Pu'uhonua o Hōnaunau - Hawai'i.
-Site where those who broke the law could avoid death sentence, this tradition continued up to early 19th century.
+Site where those who broke the law could avoid death sentence, this tradition continued up to the early 19th century.
 Reconstructed temple, residence site for powerful chiefs.

 - Pu'u Loa Petroglyphs - Hawai'i.
 Numerous petroglyphs on a cliff, connected to a cult of life.
 Considered to be one of the largest petroglyph sites in region.

 - Pu'u O Mahuka Heiau - O'ahu.
-Largest heiau - ancient Hawaiian temple in O'ahu, built in 17th - 18th century.
+Largest heiau - ancient Hawaiian temple in O'ahu, built in the 17th - 18th century.
 Area of the rised stone platform - nearly 8,000 m².